Decompositions of commutative monoid congruences and binomial ideals: Introduction

-Beyond the intrinsic merit of mesoprimary decomposition, the need for natural decompositions in the monoid and binomial contexts has become increasingly important in recent years, in view of appearances and applications in numerous areas.
+The need for natural decompositions in the monoid and binomial contexts has become increasingly important in recent years, in view of appearances and applications in numerous areas.
 Some of these directly involve commutative monoids, such as schemes over~$\mathbb{F}_1$ \cite{connes, deitmar}, where monoids form the foundation just as rings do for usual schemes.
-Another instance is the arrival of mis\`ere quotients in combinatorial game theory, where monoids provide data structures for recording and computing winning strategies \cite{Pla05, misereQuots} (see also \cite{abelSurvey} for a gentle algebraic introduction).
-At the same time, binomial ideals are finding ever deeper interactions with other parts of mathematics and the sciences, motivating research into applicable descriptions---including computational and combinatorial ones---of their decompositions.
-For example, dynamics of mass-action kinetics, where steady states in detailed-balanced cases are described by vanishing of binomial trajectories, arise from stoichiometric exponential growth and decay \cite{mass-actionReview}; binomial primary decompositions in mass-action kinetics can identify which species persist or become extinct \cite{shiu-stu}.
+Another instance is the arrival of mis\`ere quotients in combinatorial game theory, where monoids provide data structures for recording and computing winning strategies \cite{Pla05, misereQuots} (see also \cite{abelSurvey} for an algebraic introduction).
+At the same time, binomial ideals interact with other parts of mathematics and the sciences, motivating research into applicable descriptions of their decompositions.
+For example, dynamics of mass-action kinetics, where steady states in detailed-balanced cases are described by vanishing of binomial trajectories, arise from stoichiometric exponential growth and decay \cite{mass-actionReview}; binomial decompositions in mass-action kinetics can identify which species persist or become extinct \cite{shiu-stu}.
 In algebraic statistics, decompositions of binomial ideals give insight into how a set of conditional independence statements among random variables can be realized \cite{algstat,HHH}.
-More generally, the connectivity of lattice point walks in polyhedra can be analyzed using decompositions of binomial ideals \cite{diaconisLattice}.
-These applications rely on decompositions of unital ideals---generated by monomials and differences of monomials---into unital ideals; these are mesoprimary decompositions (Example~\ref{e:allUnital}).
-The algebra, geometry, and combinatorics of binomial primary decomposition interacts with systems of differential equations of hypergeometric type \cite{GGZ87, GKZ89}, whose solutions are eigenfunctions for binomial differential operators \mbox{encoding the infinitesimal action of an algebraic torus}.
+More generally, the connectivity of lattice point walks in polyhedra can be analyzed using decompositions of binomial ideals \cite{diaconisLattice,krs}.
+These applications rely on decompositions of \emph{unital} ideals---generated by monomials and differences of monomials---into unital ideals; these are mesoprimary decompositions.
+The algebra, geometry, and combinatorics of binomial primary decomposition interacts with systems of differential equations of hypergeometric type \cite{GGZ87, GKZ89}, whose solutions are eigenfunctions for binomial differential operators encoding the infinitesimal action of an algebraic torus.
+In fact, it was in the hypergeometric framework that the combinatorics of binomial primary decomposition had its origin \cite{rankJumps, primDecomp, dmm}, providing tight control over series solutions.
+In the meantime, mesoprimary decomposition serves as an improved method for presenting and visualizing binomial primary decomposition in algorithmic output \cite{BinomialsM2}.
+Beyond that, the methods here have already found a theoretical application to combinatorial game theory \cite{latticeGames,affineStrat}.